President & CEO

 Content & Dissemination Specialist

-In her role as a Community Manager, Bistra works with the Community Managers of the private communities within the HDN to help them grow their communities, increase participation and over-all member satisfaction.
+In her previous position as the Community Manager of the HealthDoers Network (HDN), Bistra worked with community managers of the private communities within the HDN to help them grow their communities, increase participation, and over-all member satisfaction.

 Lizette Rivera, MPA